 Rather than freeing up the primary curriculum to inject room for creativity and inspiration, plus a focus on securing the basics of reading, writing and mathematics, we run the risk of another distraction.
 It is not that it is a bad idea.
 We know children often learn most effectively from people nearer to them in age; but it can only be part of a solution.

 Then there is the wider cultural issue.
 It is all very well comparing our performance with countries where expectations and aspirations are very different.
 When Alan Johnson, the Education Secretary, asked one primary teacher what he needed to raise standards, his reply was simple: "A class full of Vietnamese children."

-It may be that one of the most important educational acts our new Prime Minister could do is to remind parents and carers of their essential role in helping their children to get the basics right - to regularly talk, read, listen and do maths with them.
+It may be that one of the most important acts our new Prime Minister could make would be to remind parents and carers of their role in helping their children get the basics right - by regularly talking, reading, listening and doing maths with them.